sgjava/java-periphery/README.md

 [deprecated wiringPi](http://wiringpi.com/wiringpi-deprecated) or the [deprecated sysfs](https://www.kernel.org/doc/html/latest/admin-guide/gpio/sysfs.html)
 interface.
-The possibility of using other JVM based languages such as Groovy, Kotlin, Scala, etc. opens up language opportunities that do not currently exist in the IoT space.
+The possibility of using other JVM based languages such as Groovy, Kotlin, Scala, etc. opens up more language opportunities.
 * Why Linux userspace?
 This is really the only way to get cross platform libraries to work since most SBCs have different chip sets.
 The trade off is performance compared to native C written to specific chip sets.
 However, since